Riemann-Roch theorems in monoidal 2-categories: The Motivating Results

 \begin{proof}It is enough to prove the underived version of this result.
 So in this proof, all homs and tensors are underived.
-Since it seems simpliest we prove this chasing elements, but this argument could be replaced by one using adjunctions.
+Since it seems simplest, we prove this by chasing elements, but this argument could be replaced by one using adjunctions.

 The image of the tuple $(m,\delta,j,k)$ under the left composite is

 For $\alpha \colon N\to M$ and $\beta\colon \rdual{J}\to K$, the image under the right composite is the homomorphism